Hemis National Park and Hemis Monastery

-Hemis National Park is the largest national park of India, spread over 4400 square kilometers and is a world renowned high altitude national park, near Ladakh.
-Its regarded as the best place to see snow leopards in the wild.
-Hemis Park is situated in Jammu and Kashmir state of India.
+Hemis National Park is the largest national park in India, spread over 4400 square kilometers and is a world renowned high altitude national park, near Ladakh.
+It’s regarded as the best place to see snow leopards in the wild.

 The National park is bounded by Indus River on the northern side.
 This National Park is rich is flora and fauna.
 A large species of Endangered mammals, including the snow leopard numbering around 200, are found here.
 Shapo alias Urial or Arkars; a subspecies of wild sheep; are found in this National Park and is the only place to spot them in India.
 16 species of mammals and 73 species of birds are found in this park.

 Flora consists of alpine vegetation.
-Hemis National Park is home to around 15 endangered medicinal plants.
+This national park is home to around 15 endangered medicinal plants.

 Hemis Monastery, a 400 year old Tibetan Buddhist Monastery, is situated here at Ladakh.